Lyokone/flutterlocation/README.md

 }
 ```

-You can also get continuous callbacks when you position is changing :
+You can also get continuous callbacks when your position is changing :
 ```dart
 StreamSubscription<Map<String,double>> _locationSubscription;
 Location _location = new Location();